 - Das Auto war zu schnell, als dass man das Nummernschild hätte lesen können.

-You are probably all staring at the 3 verbs at the end of the second sentence asking yourself how the fuck you are supposed to do that…. well, don’t worry.
+I know, I know… you are probably all staring at the three verbs at the end of the second sentence asking yourself how you are supposed to do that…. well, don’t worry.
 You don’t need to use this construction actively.
 I just wanted to mention it for completeness.

 - als – when/as (speaking about the past) – verb moves